- Members Holiday Party

 The Acushnet Iron Foundry, located on Fish Island, was in corporated in 1846.
 J. H. W. Page was the President, and the Treasurer was James B. Congdon, who also held the position of the first cashier of the Merchants National Bank.
 Page and Congdon also served as directors along with Seth H. Ingalls and Edward P. Haskell.
 The Superintendent in 1849 was Silas Sisson.

-These five volumes represent the records of the Acushnet Iron Foundry from 1848 to 1857.
+The Acushnet Iron Foundry Records consist of six volumes spanning the years 1848 to 1857.
 These records were found with the Merchants Bank Records but have been cataloged separately due to their distinct nature.
 The five volumes of a cash book, two day-books, one journal, and one ledger are stored in two legal-size document boxes.
 The individual numbers that appear in the inventory beside each volume represent the numbers assigned during the processing of the Merchant Bank Records.

 Access to Collections